Our leadership team

 Kim was involved in the early part of Christchurch’s recovery, driving the business case for the capital works programme through to Cabinet’s approval.
 As Head of EIS, Kim introduced the first new schools PPP (public-private partnership) in education.

 In Kim’s role of Head of Education Infrastructure Service (EIS), she is responsible for ensuring New Zealand’s schools are safe and inspiring learning environments, and oversees management of a $23.5 billion property portfolio, with a $600 million annual property spend.

 EIS also delivers school transport assistance to more than 100,000 students in rural areas and students with special needs, drives better use of technology in schools through improved ICT infrastructure and the upgrades of all school IT networks, and ensures accurate, on-time payment for state education school employees.

 Kim holds a Bachelor’s Degree in Education and English and a Diploma in Secondary Teaching from Canterbury University.
 Prior to joining the Ministry, Kim worked at the Department of Internal Affairs and the State Services Commission.

-Deputy Secretary, Graduate Achievement, Vocations and Careers: Claire Douglas
+Acting Deputy Secretary for Graduate Achievement, Vocations and Careers: Dr Grant Klinkum